1. Shop The Auckland Night Markets

 Canyoning at night adds a whole new dimension to this wet and wild experience.
-Abseil under a waterfall, explore the caves and see the glow worms with the experienced team at AWOL Cayoning.
+Abseil under a waterfall, explore the caves and see the glow worms with the experienced team at AWOL Canyoning.

-The 5 hour night cayoning experience includes a visit to Puha Beach at sunset, refreshments and all the necessary gear including wetsuits, abseiling equipment and helmets.
+The 5 hour night canyoning experience includes a visit to Puha Beach at sunset, refreshments, and all the necessary gear including wetsuits, abseiling equipment, and helmets.

-Sharpen your golf game with New Zealand’s only 24 hour golf driving range at JK’s World Of Golf on Nixon Road, near the Airport.
+Sharpen your golf game with New Zealand’s only 24-hour golf driving range at JK’s World Of Golf on Nixon Road, near the Airport.
 No bookings are required, and club hire is available.
-No time limits, simply by a bucket of balls and way you go.
+No time limits, simply by a bucket of balls and the way you go.

 The driving bays are covered so golfing in wet weather is no problem, JK’s Golf Driving Range is open to all ages and abilities.

 For a different perspective on the city at night why not take an electric bike tour after dark.
-The team at Power of the Pedal offer guided small group tours taking bikers around the usual sites but at night.
-Travel along the waterfront, through the Wynyard Quarter and Silo Park, over to Victoria Park and be lit up in pink as you travel the iconic ‘Te Ara I Whiti’ The Lightpath.
+The team at Power of the Pedal offers guided small group tours taking bikers around the usual sites but at night.
+Travel along the waterfront, through the Wynyard Quarter and Silo Park, over to Victoria Park, and be lit up in pink as you travel the iconic ‘Te Ara I White's The Lightpath.

-Night bike tours begin between 7 and 8pm at last for around 2 hours.
-A minimum age of 14 years is required.
+Night bike tours begin between 7 and 8 pm at last for around 2 hours.
+Minimum age of 14 years is required.

 Fancy a relaxing night at the movies?
-Auckland is blessed with several great choices for the avid movie goer.
-Two theatres near to the Auckland Airport are Hoyt Botany Downs in East Tamaki (a 40 minute drive) and Event Cinemas Manukau (20 minute drive).
+Auckland is blessed with several great choices for the avid movie-goer.
+Two theatres near the Auckland Airport are Hoyt Botany Downs in East Tamaki (a 40-minute drive) and Event Cinemas Manukau (a 20-minute drive).

 Both cinemas have regular showings of the latest releases scheduled throughout the day and night.
 No bookings are required, check the websites for session times and prices.